 “Sector by sector clone” will clone every sector no matter it is used or not, even it’s a blank sector or a logical bad sector.

 "SSD Alignment” is recommended here to guarantee your SSD is of best performance.

 6. After the clone progress is 100%, click “Finish”.

-Tips: The Standard edition does not support cloning system drive between MBR and GPT disks.
+- The Standard edition does not support cloning system drive between two GPT disks or MBR and GPT disks.

 As you see, the job to clone hard drive to SSD can be finished within few simple steps via AOMEI Backupper not Clonezilla.
 Apart from disk clone, you can use AOMEI Backupper to migrate OS to Crucial SSD, SanDisk SSD and other brand SSDs as you wish.